Tutuban Center

-Tutuban Center is a shopping complex and public transit hub in Manila, the Philippines that opened in 1993.
+Tutuban Center is a shopping complex and public transit hub in Manila, Philippines that opened in 1993.
 It encompasses five retail buildings and a parking building in and around Manila's central train station located in the shopping precinct of Divisoria in Tondo district.
 The 20 ha mixed-use development includes the original two-story brick and iron main terminal building of the Ferrocaril de Manila-Dagupan (later Manila Railroad Company, and now Philippine National Railways or PNR) built in 1887, a declared national historical building by the National Historical Commission of the Philippines since 1934.
 It also includes the Bonifacio Plaza fronting the old terminal building on Recto Avenue where a statue of Andrés Bonifacio was erected in 1971.
 Its integrated mall complex houses a mix of wholesale and retail bazaars and covers only 8.5 ha of the total 20-hectare development.
 The complex will house the interchange station between the proposed North–South Commuter Railway and an extension of the Manila Light Rail Transit System Line 2 according to the masterplan submitted by the Japan International Cooperation Agency in 2015.
 Its redevelopment plan also entails the construction of several mixed-use buildings, including office towers, residential buildings, hotels, a convention center, and a 300 m-high observation tower to be known as the Tower of Maynila.